-Teachers are pros at curating amazing collections of books for the kids they teach, so I chatted with a few to find out which titles they recommend parents have at home.
-In general, they recommend that you try to collect a variety of book genres for your home library, including fiction, nonfiction, comic/graphic, and classic books (for classics, start with these timeless chapter books).
-But they also gave me nine specific book picks — some individual titles and some series — that they say you shouldn't pass up.
+In general, they recommend that you try to collect a variety of book genres for your home library, including fiction, nonfiction, comic/graphic, and classic books (start with these timeless chapter books).
+Here are eight specific books that top their lists — some individual titles and some series — that they hope you have at home, too.

 Want more activities and reading ideas?
 Sign up for our Scholastic Parents newsletter.

 1. How Do Dinosaurs Say I Love You? by Jane Yolen (PreK-K)

 A laugh-out-loud story about love and prehistoric pals, How Do Dinosaurs Say I Love You is a must-have for early readers (here are more expert-approved books for beginning readers).
 “This is a wonderful book to read with little ones at home,” says Amanda Smith, a mom and teacher in the Montessori program at Latta Elementary in Latta, South Carolina.